Publish Remote Desktop with Microsoft Entra application proxy

 - If you are using RD Web on Internet Explorer, you will need to enable the RDS ActiveX add-on.

-- For the Azure AD pre-authentication flow, users can only connect to resources published to them in the RemoteApp and Desktops pane.
+- For the Microsoft Entra pre-authentication flow, users can only connect to resources published to them in the RemoteApp and Desktops pane.
 Users can't connect to a desktop using the Connect to a remote PC pane.

 - If you are using Windows Server 2019, you may need to disable HTTP2 protocol.
-For more information, see Tutorial: Add an on-premises application for remote access through Application Proxy in Azure Active Directory.
+For more information, see Tutorial: Add an on-premises application for remote access through application proxy in Microsoft Entra ID.

-After setting up RDS and Azure AD Application Proxy for your environment, follow the steps to combine the two solutions.
-These steps walk through publishing the two web-facing RDS endpoints (RD Web and RD Gateway) as applications, and then directing traffic on your RDS to go through Application Proxy.
+After setting up RDS and Microsoft Entra application proxy for your environment, follow the steps to combine the two solutions.
+These steps walk through publishing the two web-facing RDS endpoints (RD Web and RD Gateway) as applications, and then directing traffic on your RDS to go through application proxy.

 Publish the RD host endpoint